- Autism Programs, Services and Resources

 Created in 1985, Project Access was (one of) the first state resource centers for autism in the nation.
 Funded 100% by the Missouri Department of Elementary and Secondary Education, Project ACCESS at Missouri State University provides autism resource information to public schools across Missouri serving students with autism and other pervasive developmental disorders (PDD) in the form of onsite and telephone consultations, as well as support via the internet.
 In addition, Project ACCESS designs autism-specific professional development opportunities and trains professional, credentialed individuals to present these courses through Missouri's Regional Professional Development Centers (RPDCs).
 These trainings are offered to Missouri school district staff and educators who work with youth ages 0–21 years, who experience ASD and related disabilities.
 Onsite child-specific consultations can be arranged through the use of Missouri Autism Consultants and district staff can be trained to be In-District Autism Consultants.

-- Free online autism training modules
+- Free online training modules are available for professionals and family members

 The purpose of this site is to give families, self-advocates, teachers, health care providers and other professionals an introduction to the process of planning for the transition from adolescence to adulthood.
 It is also meant to provide resources and options to consider for the future.